John Hick (politician): Bolton Iron and Steel Company

 About 1861 society painter Francis Grant produced portraits of John Hick and his wife Margaret, both works eventually hung together in the family home at Mytton Hall.
-Between 1860 and 1865 a studio portrait photograph of Hick by Maull and Polyblank was published as part of a series of 58 Victorian scientists, engineers, explorers etc. Hick was an associate of Bolton engineer, artist and photographer Reuben Mitchell (1812–1895), and pursued his own interest in photography, he was also a supporter of the artists Copley Fielding, William Powell Frith, Patrick Nasmyth, Samuel Prout, Edward Matthew Ward and others; the engineer and artist James Nasmyth described John Hick as an "excellent friend".
-He sat again as a Juror for the 1862 International Exhibition in Class VIII, Machinery in General.
+Between 1860 and 1865 a studio portrait photograph of Hick by Maull and Polyblank was published as part of a series of 58 Victorian scientists, engineers, explorers etc. Hick was an associate of Bolton engineer, artist and photographer Reuben Mitchell (1812–1895), and pursued his own interest in photography; a liberal patron of the fine arts he was a supporter of Copley Fielding, William Powell Frith, Patrick Nasmyth, Samuel Prout, Edward Matthew Ward and others; the engineer and artist James Nasmyth described John Hick as an "excellent friend".

+Now a Justice of the Peace for the Borough of Bolton and Salford Hundred, he sat again as a Juror for the 1862 International Exhibition in Class VIII, Machinery in General with others including his Swiss brother-in-law Louis Rudolf Bodmer, French Vice President of the exhibition M. Michel Chevalier and President of the Institute of Civil Engineers John Hawkshaw.

+In March 1862, Hick delivered 2 lectures on self help to the Holy Trinity Working Men's Association, Bolton.
+Samuel Smiles notes that Hick embodied a personal account prepared for him by James Nasmyth.
+In the same year Hick became warden for St Peter's church Belmont, Lancashire and maintained a flock of 'hoggets' from his estate at Hill Top.

 Hick wrote a history of Timothy Hackworth's locomotive Sans Pareil and presented the restored engine to the Patent Office Museum (now the Science Museum) in 1864, he also photographed William M. Gowland for Bennett Woodcroft.
 Gowland was driver of Hackworth's Royal George and driver of Sans Pareil at the Rainhill Trials.

 Sans Pareil was previously owned by Hick's brother-in-law and eventual business partner John Hargreaves Jr (1800–1874) who had the engine fully repaired and running on the Bolton and Leigh Railway in 1837.
 Sans Pareil is now housed at the National Railway Museum's Shildon Locomotion Museum annexe.

 In 1867, Hick first published a paper, reprinted from The Engineer, 1 June 1866, Experiments on the Friction of the Leather Collars in Hydraulic Presses, that expanded on the work of Dr William Rankine, describing an important series of experiments carried out using a joint invention of Hick and Robert Lüthy (1840–1884), a Swiss engineer, initially employed by Hick as a draughtsman and inventor of a hydraulic cotton packing press.
 Hick's father was the inventor of the self tightening collar, used universally in hydraulic presses.